Buying an electric car: Which type of EV is right for you?

 EV charging

-Deciding on the best electric car depends on many factors – and only you can make that final decision.
+Deciding on the best electric car for you depends on many factors.
+And only you can make that final decision.

 Size and range are two other key factors.
 There is no point paying thousands more for the best possible range if you don’t take advantage of it.
 If you do need to make longer trips, however, plenty of sub-£40,000 electric cars could fit the bill.